baliuzeger/logrepl/README.md

 prefix=my_prefix
 ```

 note that the command line arguments are prioritized over the settings in `.pylogrepl`.
-We suggest that specifying `dir` in `.pylogrepl` and `prefix` by command line argument everytime for your need at the moment is a handy approach.
+We suggest that specifying `dir` in `.pylogrepl` and `prefix` by command line argument is a handy approach.

+# Notes

+Exceptions ocurred when writing to the log file will not be logged since it'll lead to infinite loop.